CodeStalker/Midas/readme.md

 #### Sass

 Much of Midas is controlled with variables in the `_config.scss` file.
-It is here that you can configure the typography and colors.
-All you need to do now is create your styles in `site.scss` and optionally you can tweak the typeography by editing `partials/_type.scss`.
+It is here that you can configure the typography and colours.
+All you need to do now is create your styles in `site.scss` and optionally you can tweak the typography by editing `partials/_type.scss`.

 To aid with debugging browser issues, Midas includes Pesticide.
 You turn it on very easy by setting `$pesticide-debug: false;` in `_config.scss`.

-There is also a `style-guide.html` page that can be used to quicky test `_config.scss` changes and also serves as a general reference to using Midas.
+There is also a `style-guide.html` page that can be used to quickly test `_config.scss` changes and also serves as a general reference to using Midas.

 The grid system in Midas is the <a href="http://www.profoundgrid.com/">Profound Grid</a> made by <a href="http://www.weareprofound.com">We Are Profound</a>.
 Refer to their <a href="http://www.profoundgrid.com/">website</a> and the examples in `_style-guide.scss` for useage.